by Marilyn Maple

 Once free from the ravages of the granular torrent, we looked for a place to stop.
 Signs tipped haphazardly in the sand promised a refuge.
 They read, “See the Prehistoric Animals” and pointed down what once had been a paved road.
 My daughter wanted to know what a prehistoric animal was.
 Knowing it would be an iguana or something like that, I told her it was a lizard.

 When I asked if they had any children, they told me that they had five.
-Three had died of TB and two had died of Polio.
+Three had died of TB and two had died of polio.

 I continued my journalistic probing by asking them what they were striving for in life, living out here in this lonely desert.
 Excitedly they told me they were saving their money to go to Japan.
-Only then did I question whether I had really come through the storm, or whether I was hallucinating the whole scene.
+Only then did I question whether I had really come through the storm or whether I was hallucinating the whole scene.
 I stared in disbelief.
 The desert?
 Two Native Americans?
 Japan?

 So they had been saving their money ever since to afford a trip to Japan to bring back one or two war orphans.
-The year was now 1958.

 I’ve never forgotten those moments standing in the desert.
 It was a time both real and unreal.
 Many times I go back to relive those moments, especially when I begin to doubt the goodness in humanity, the beauty of mankind, and the capability of caring that lies deep within all of us.
 I’ve never been so enriched.

-Podcast: Play in new window | Download (Duration: 4:20 — 6.0MB)
+Podcast: Play in new window | Download (Duration: 4:14 — 3.2MB)

 I am a subscriber to Heroic Stories for many years now.
 This story “Life is not a Desert” is one of the moving and well written stories I have had the pleasure to read.
 Thank you very much for sharing.